-Now that Costa Rica opened their borders on August 2 and authorized 44 countries and several US states to enter, we thought it was time to write a post about traveling in Costa Rica during the coronavirus pandemic.
-So if you plan on visiting Costa Rica during the pandemic, here is what you need to know.
-Costa Rica is not coronavirus free but they have one of the lowest fatality rates on the American continent.
+Now that Costa Rica opened their borders on August 2, it was time to write a post about Costa Rica COVID-19 travel.
+So if you plan on visiting Costa Rica during COVID-19, here is what you need to know.
+Please keep in mind that Costa Rica is not coronavirus free but they have implemented many safety arotocols specifically for tourists and are happily welcoming tourists back.

-Please be respectful of all laws, rules and regulations that Costa Rica has placed, regardless if you agree with them or not.
-As a guest in another country, especially during a pandemic, it is necessary to be responsible travelers and tourists.
+Also, please be respectful of all laws, rules and regulations that Costa Rica has placed, regardless if you agree with them or not.
+As a guest in another country, it is necessary to be responsible travelers and tourists especially during a pandemic.

 Current Costa Rica Coronavirus Situation